Angle/gobitso/README.md

 until we cover all of the official API.

 ## Upcoming Features
+- [ ] Place Limit and Market orders.
 - [ ] WebSocket Diff-Order channel multiplexer, with support for persistent connections and auto-recovery.

 ## How to Use